Technigo/project-mongo-api/README.md

 ## The problem

 I approached the problem by planning the structure of the data and required endpoints and designed a Mongoose schema to map the dataset to the MongoDB database.
 The endpoints can retrieve a list of all tracks or retrieve details of a single track by its unique ID.
-The API also supports advanced query options like filtering and sorting.
+The API also supports filtering and sorting.
 Tracks can be filtered by artist, genre, bpm, and popularity.
 Tracks can also be sorted by specified fields in ascending or descending order.

 I used Node.js and Express for building the API and MongoDB Atlas as the cloud-hosted database.
 I used Mongose for modeling and interacting with the database and Render for deployment.